 - uPVC is possibly the weakest of the three and mandates the need for a sturdier and thicker frame.
 Additionally, the frames may potentially degrade over many years.

-- Predominantly available only in white, uPVC doors need to be painted for it to be customized thus driving up the costs.
+- Predominantly available only in white, uPVC doors need to be painted for them to be customized thus driving up the costs.

 Related: Comparison of Door Materials